THE LAND OF (never-ending) MAMA LAUNDRY (full of every kind of stain but always lots of love)

 For this reason, we have put together a couple of tips on removing stains from your Latched Mama clothing.
 Breast milk, spit-up, diaper leaks, and most food based stains are considered protein stains and the instructions below are geared toward that type of stain.
 While these methods should work for most types of staining, always do your research, and treat for the type of stain you have.

-Once a stain has occurred:
+- Once a stain has occurred:

-- For particularly greasy stains from baby oils, nipple oils, or lanolin-based nipple creams, try absorbing the excess grease first by covering the stain with cornstarch, chalk, or talc and letting it sit for about 15 minutes.
+*For particularly greasy stains from baby oils, nipple oils, or lanolin-based nipple creams, try absorbing the excess grease first by covering the stain with cornstarch, chalk, or talc and letting it sit for about 15 minutes.
 Scrape everything off and spray with your combination solvent (Spray n’ Wash or Shout etc) before laundering as usual.

-- After you have washed your item and BEFORE putting it in the dryer, check your stain to see if it needs further treatment.
+*After you have washed your item and BEFORE putting it in the dryer, check your stain to see if it needs further treatment.
 Once you put that stain through the dryer, it will be much harder to remove.

-Hopefully, this protocol helps keep your Latched Mama wardrobe in the best condition possible.
 Remember to always spot test any stain removing product you use (on a hidden corner of your clothing) first, to make sure it does not cause damage to your clothing as some cleaners can be harsh.
 Thank you for loving our clothes as much as we do and remember that you are doing a great job mama, stains or not.